HeicoDev/FBOneTools/README.md

 * .binkmemory - Export, Import & Preview
 * .itexture - Export, Import & Preview
 * .ps3texture & xenontexture - Export & Preview (partially)
-* .terrainheightfield - Export & Preview
+* .terrainheightfield - Export & Preview (16 bpp grayscale image only)
 * .swfmovie - Export/Extract (for research only)

 Files that can be ported from console to PC via BFBC2 File Porter: